-The first defeat for the year came in round 4 at Geelong, before successive wins over North Ballarat, Sandringham, Bendigo, Box Hill, the Bullants, Frankston and Collingwood.
+The first defeat for the year came in round 4 at Geelong, before successive wins over North Ballarat, Sandringham, Bendigo, Box Hill, the Bullants, Frankston and Collingwood, meaning 10 victories from the 11 games played.
 The Roosters gained revenge in round 12, winning 115-68, then victories over Casey and Sandringham saw Williamstown on top of the ladder after 14 rounds with 12 wins and just the two losses.
 The Reserves also sat on top of the ladder in that competition with 12 wins and no losses to date.

-A loss to North Ballarat in the qualifying final, 15.16.106 to 12.14.86, meant the ‘Town had lost four of their past seven games.
-However, they managed to get over Frankston in the second-semi, 13.14.92 to 12.19.91, thanks to goals from Little and Urch within a minute that turned an 11-point deficit at the 29-minute mark of the last quarter into a one-point victory.
+The trip to Ballarat for the qualifying final resulted in a 20-point loss to the Roosters, 15.16.106 to 12.14.86, and meant the ‘Town had lost four of their past seven games.
+However, they managed to get over Frankston in the second-semi, 13.14.92 to 12.19.91, thanks to goals from Little and Urch within a minute that turned an 11-point deficit at the 29-minute mark of the last quarter into a miraculous one-point victory.
 The Seagulls then suffered their third consecutive preliminary final loss at the hands of Port Melbourne, 16.21.117 to 13.18.96, to conclude the season.

 The Reserves, under new coach Saade Ghazi, won their qualifying final by 55 points over Box Hill, 19.17.131 to 10.16.76, before downing the previously unbeaten Coburg in the second-semi, 18.22.130 to 9.10.64.
 This meant the Williamstown Seconds entered their seventh grand final in eight years, and bought home the Club’s 10th premiership in that grade by defeating Box Hill again, this time by 31 points, 16.17.113 to 11.16.82.
 Dean Galea kicked 5 goals, while James Beaumont was voted best-on-ground to win the Fred Hill Memorial Medal.
 Other good players on the day were Barling, O’Shea, Cartelli and Georgiadis.